railsbridge-boston/railsbridge-boston/views/curriculum/curriculum.markdown

 # Saturday Curriculum

-Note to attendees: This is material that we expect you to read during the workshop, not before it.
+__Note to attendees__: This is material that we expect you to read during the workshop, not before it.
 So please wait until then to study this material.

 ## Goal